UX Design »

 Designing for Compassion: The Never Alone Recovery App

-Designed a digital companion to support people in addiction recovery.
-Emphasized empathy and autonomy with a motivational dashboard, unique Sobriety Tracker, and optional sponsor linking.
-The challenge: create a product to guide without judging—accountability without surveillance.
+Designed a digital companion to support those in recovery.
+Emphasized empathy and autonomy with a motivational dashboard and dynamic real-time recovery insights with potential sponsor linking.

 Role